What Services are Available?

 - Supported employment

-- Day programs to learn lifestyle skills, make friends and do things in the community.
+- Day programs to learn lifestyle skills, make friends and do things within the community.

-NADO has many of these services and can refer you to appropriate services if we cannot help you.
+NADO has many of these services available and can also refer you to external appropriate services.

 - arranging furniture to give plenty of room to walk around freely and keeping the environment uncluttered